angrycub/simple_riakcs_vagrant/README.md

 -->
 ### Test cluster

-\<\<TODO>> The provisioning script will create an .s3cfg file in the **vagrant** user's home directory with the correct settings for this cluster's Riak CS configuration.
+The provisioning script will create an .s3cfg file in the **vagrant** user's home directory with the correct settings for this cluster's Riak CS configuration.
 The changes are described below:

 * **Access Key** - Replaced with generated values from provisioning.
 * **Secret Key** - Replaced with generated values from provisioning